CLaC-Lab/QuebecLLM-CPT/README.md

-# Step 1: Data Preparation
+# Part A: Data Preparation

 This script prepares and cleans Quebec French text data for training your language model.
 It handles both plain text (`.txt`) and JSON Lines (`.jsonl`) formats, performing essential preprocessing tasks to ensure high-quality training data.